 What is happening in this hypothetical operating theater is a simple example of what I want to talk about in future posts in this series when I am exploring with you not just how but also why it is good to study networks of human engagement between things, places, and people as dynamic, adaptive, evolving strategies—not just structures—for survival.

-This is Part 8 of a continuing series of posts on dynamic network analysis.
-9. Asking questions.
+This is Part 8 of a series of posts introducing dynamic network analysis.
+Next up: 9.
+Asking questions.

 © 2018 John Edward Terrell.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are credited.
 The statements and opinions expressed are those of the author(s) and do not constitute official statements or positions of the Editors and others associated with SCIENCE DIALOGUES.